EdgarQuinones/NCAE-Cyber-Games/README.md

-# NCAE Red vs Blue Competition
+# NCAE Cyber Games, Spring 2024
 During my time enrolled at the University of North Florida, I participated in the NCAE Red vs Blue competition.
 I was the captain of a team of 8.
 Below are the resources we created, the event details, and the valuable knowledge we learned from this event.
 ## Team Members
 - Edgar Quinones - Team Captain